 - Many systems offer the ability for settings to 'record' conferences; if this is the case, all participants should be made aware that the live events is being formally recorded.

 - Schools should be clear about how recordings will be stored, how long they will be kept for and who will have access to them.
-This should be in line with existing data protection requirements.
+This should be in line with existing data protection/records retention requirements.

-- If recording live content is not possible, leaders should evidence action taken to reduce risks and ensure that clear expectations and safeguarding procedures are in place.
+- If recording live content is not possible or appropriate, leaders should evidence action taken to reduce risks and ensure that clear expectations and safeguarding procedures are in place.